furqanshaikh/furqanshaikh.github.io/_posts/2024-09-30-oim-cert-report-query.md

 ---
 layout: post
-title: Oracle Identity Management (OIM) Certification Query: A Quick Guide
+title: Oracle Identity Management (OIM) Certification Report Query
 ---

-# Oracle Identity Management (OIM) Certification Query: A Quick Guide

 Oracle Identity Management (OIM) helps organizations manage user access and ensure security through regular certifications.
 Certification queries allow you to track the progress of user access reviews.
 Here's a quick breakdown of a certification query in OIM and how it works.